warlock2k/warlock2k/README.md

 </p>

-Engineering graduated from Uvic, interested in Operating Systems and Security.
+Engineering graduate from Uvic, interested in Operating Systems and Security.

 **More Info about me**